Jump to a specific page - are you interested in:

 Which Exam Should You Take?

 In addition to the steps listed above, many cities in Texas (including San Marcos and Seguin) require you to obtain a passing score on a National ICC Contractors Exam.
-Some cities require the passing of the exam to be within a certain time window, so be sure to check with your local regulatory authority to ensure you are testing for.
+Some cities require the passing of the exam to be within a certain time window, so be sure to check with your local regulatory authority to ensure you are testing for it.

 There are many different options for testing, and which test you take will depend on which type of license you need.
 At Contractor Training Center, we offer training and prep work for the following ICC exams: